-• Create a copy of the following directories:
+Create a copy of the following directories:

-Oracle home: the Oracle SES 10.1.8.4.0 installation directory. oradata: the repository for data files, control files, and log files. oraInventory: the central inventory of all Oracle homes.
+Oracle base: the Oracle SES 10.1.8.4/11.1.2.0 installation directory.
+Oracle home: the Oracle SES 10.1.8.4/11.1.2.0 home directory. oradata: the repository for data files, control files, and log files. oraInventory: the central inventory of all Oracle homes.
 Its location is specified in /etc/oraInst.loc